Library Connect talks to Jean Shipman, Vice President, Global Library Relations, Elsevier, about the new Code of Practice.

 The development of the new COUNTER Code of Practice was undertaken by expert volunteers, who formed the Technical Sub-Group.
 Members of this group are librarians, publishers, vendors and other service providers in the area of scholarly communication.
 The group’s objective was to seek the balance between addressing changing needs and reducing the complexity of the Code of Practice to ensure that all publishers and content providers can achieve compliance.
 The Technical Sub-Group devoted hundreds of hours to the design and development of the new release.

 The resulting release embodies COUNTER’s hallmark drive towards inclusiveness and objectivity.
-To take one prominent example, the additional full text usage metric, Unique_Item_Requests, facilitates comparison between vendors and makes it easier for smaller publishers to comply with COUNTER standards.
-It does this by offering a simplified counting mechanism that consolidates HTML and pdf usage.
-Currently, when a user lands on the HTML full text version of an article and moves to the PDF of the same article, two article requests are recorded.
-While this will continue to count as two Total_Item_Requests, the new metric will now also record this activity as one Unique_Item_Request.
+To take one prominent example, the additional full text usage metric, Unique Item Requests, facilitates comparison between vendors and makes it easier for smaller publishers to comply with COUNTER standards.
+It does this by offering a simplified counting mechanism that consolidates HTML and PDF usage.
+Currently, when a user lands on the HTML full text version of an article and also downloads the PDF version of the same article, two article requests are recorded.
+While this will continue to count as two Total Item Requests, the new metric will now also record this activity as one Unique Item Request.

 The importance of inclusiveness

 As Jean Shipman, Elsevier’s Vice President, Global Library Relations notes, this is both a simplification and a sophistication.
 “It’s a simplification because it conflates both formats into a single number, but it’s also a sophistication because it provides libraries with another core usage metric – two different ways of looking at the same thing – enriching the types of analysis they can perform.”
 I wanted to talk to Jean about COP5 because, within Elsevier at least, she seems uniquely well qualified to assess its possible impact, having served with distinction as both a librarian and an information provider.
 She highlights inclusiveness as a key theme of the release, not just because of the drive to increase participation among vendors, but because of the coverage of aspects of journal and book value that haven’t previously been tracked.
-For example, the Code includes a new “access-type” attribute that shows whether an article was Controlled (under subscription) vs Gold Open Access at the time it was accessed.
-There is also a new Item_Investigations metric that will help gauge the value of information related to core full-text content items – e.g. abstracts, videos, or certain interactive features – while Distributed Usage Logging (DUL) provides a framework for publishers to capture the usage of DOI-identified content items that occurs on other websites.
+For example, the Code includes a new Item Investigations metric that measures the value of content interactions beyond the full text (e.g. use of abstracts, videos, research data) – while Distributed Usage Logging (DUL) provides a framework for publishers to capture the usage of DOI-identified content items that occurs on other websites.
 “You can get better idea of the use of the article with DUL, because it’s more than just one platform count, it’s every platform count,” Jean enthuses.